cook-rachel/Financial-Dashboard-Demo/README.md

 An interactive personal finance dashboard built with **Python**, **Dash**, and **Plotly**.
 This dashboard connects directly to exported YNAB (You Need A Budget) financial data to provide comprehensive insights into cash flow, savings rates, debt-to-income (DTI) metrics, and cumulative progress toward long-term financial milestones.

-For the purposes of this demo, an excel document, "ynab_dashboard_data.xlsx", has been provided that contains mock data used to populate the visuals of the dashboard.
+For the purposes of this demo, an excel document, "ynab_dashboard_data.xlsx", has been provided that contains mock data used to populate the visuals for the dashboard.

 ---